nodejs/nodejs.org/pages/en/blog/announcements/v20-release-announce.md

  * watch mode
  * `node --test` for running multiple test files in parallel

-The test runner also includes some parts that are not yet stable, including reporters and code coverage
+The test runner also includes some parts that are not yet stable, including reporters and code coverage.

 This is a simple example of using the test runner:

 ```mjs